Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Why does Wakayama Prefecture continue whaling when Western countries have ceased whaling?

-Accordingly, the Fishery Act and ministerial ordinances in Japan specify conditions on fishery of small-size cetaceans, including species that can be captured, so that their sustainability as living resources will not be endangered.
-In compliance with these legal proceedings, Wakayama Prefectural Government specifies rules on fishery of small-size cetaceans such as dolphins.
-Fishermen in Taiji or other areas in the prefecture are catching dolphins and other small-size cetaceans following these rules.
+Accordingly, the relevant laws and regulations in Japan specify conditions on fishery of small-size cetaceans, including species that are subject to be captured, so that their sustainability as living resources will not be endangered.
+In compliance with these relevant laws and regulations, fishermen in Taiji or other areas in the prefecture are engaged in whling targeting dolphins and other small-size cetaceans.

-Is Japan the only country to hunt whales and dolphins?
+Is Japan the only country to conduct whaling?

 Both whales and dolphins are cetaceans.
 Generally speaking, we call a cetacean which grows to over 4 meters in length a whale, and one that grows to less than 4 meters in length a dolphin.
-The International Whaling Committee (IWC) controls great whales, but does not regulate the capture of dolphins and other smaller cetaceans.
+The International Whaling Committee (IWC) controls great whales, but does not regulate the capture of smaller cetaceans including dolphins.

 There is an exemption for great whale whaling by indigenous people in order to protect their livelihood, under which the U.S. and Russia are permitted to capture 196 great whales in total, Denmark is permitted to capture 215 whales, and Saint Vincent is permitted to capture 4 whales.

-Norway and Iceland lodged protests with the IWC and continue commercial whaling.
+Norway and Iceland lodged protests with or reserved the IWC regulations to continue commercial whaling.

-Fishing of dolphins and small cetaceans is not regulated by the IWC, but is self-regulated by each county in order to avoid resource depletion.
-In 2019, Japan captured 1,887 animals, of which Wakayama Prefecture captured 998 animals.
+Fishing of dolphins and small cetaceans is not regulated by the IWC, but is regulated by each county in order to avoid resource depletion.
+In 2021, Japan captured 1,172 animals, of which Wakayama Prefecture captured 622 animals.

-Whaling and dolphin fishery are conducted in many regions all over the world.
-Neither Japan, nor Taiji Town, is the only country or region which have whaling and dolphin fishery.
+Whaling and dolphin fishery are conducted in many regions not only in Japan but also all over the world.

 The American film “The Cove”

 Wakayama Prefecture believes that the issue of dolphin fishing is a very complex one.
-Dolphin and whale fishing are not limited only to Japan, with many other areas in the world also participating, in many cases sharing similar geographical conditions, and similar cultural, historical, and economic motivations.
-Despite this, ”The Cove” was a somewhat sensationalist, and very one-sided presentation of the situation in Wakayama, seen only from the view of animal protectionism.
+Whaling is not limited only to Japan, with many other areas in the world also participating, in many cases sharing similar geographical conditions, and similar cultural, historical, and economic motivations.
+Despite this, “The Cove” was a somewhat sensationalist, and very one-sided presentation of the situation in Wakayama Prefecture, seen only from the view of animal protectionism.

 There are a number of issues raised by the film.

-The Taiji dolphin fishermen have been the target of repeated psychological harassment and interference by aggressive animal protection organizations from overseas.
-Taiji dolphin fishermen are conducting their fishing activity in compliance with Japanese law, following traditional methods under the supervision of both the national and the prefectural governments.
-We believe that it is unfair to target the fishermen themselves, since they are only following the law.
+The Taiji fishermen have been the target of repeated psychological harassment and interference by aggressive animal protection organizations from overseas.
+Taiji fishermen are conducting their fishing activity in compliance with relevant laws and regulations.
+We believe that it is unfair to target those fishermen themselves.

 We believe that it is inexcusable to criticize the Taiji dolphin fishermen based on incorrect information and one-sided moral standards with which Japanese people do not necessarily agree.
 Such criticisms are an unfair threat to the fishermen’s right to earn their living and are a slight on the history and pride of the town.